DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/DataStructures/Trees/README.md

     if we know how many levels (height) then we can find how many total nodes there are Log n simply means that based on the height the max number of decisions (divide & conquer approach in a phonebook: you look for the alphabet and then search)

+Pros:
+- Better than O(n) assuming that the BST is balanced
+- Ordered
+- Flexible Size (can place node anywhere in memory, flexible side)
+- Inserts/Deletes are also faster than an array unless the array is adding to the end (arrays have to shift)

+Cons:
+- No O(1) Operations (usually have to do some sort of traversal through the tree for any lookup)
+- Not the fastest for anything usually O(log n).

 Perfect Binary Tree: